 To reset the Echo Sub and unlink it from its current Amazon Alexa account, follow the instructions below.

-Note that if you’re just trying to fix erratic Echo Sub behavior, you may not need to do a complete default factory reset.
+Note that if you’re just trying to fix erratic speaker behavior, you may not need to do a complete default reset.
 So, before resetting the Sub, try powering it down for fifteen seconds.
 That is, disconnect its AC cable either from the wall receptacle, or from the speaker.
 Best though to unplug it from the wall.

 Then, wait ten to fifteen seconds.

-Once reset this sub woofer, you’ll no longer be able to control the Sub from the Echo account where you last set it up.
-To regain control via that account, run through the setup procedure again.
-There, relink the Echo Sub to that account again via the Alexa app.
+Once you run Echo Sub reset, you’ll no longer be able to control the Sub from the Echo account where you last set it up.
+So to regain that control via that account, run through the setup procedure again.
+There, relink the speaker to that account again via the Alexa app.

 Reset Echo Sub Instructions, How To

 1. Attach Wall Power Cable